mshibanami/redirect-web/docs/redirect-rule.md

 For example, if you specify `https://example.com/*` with wildcard, then, for example, `https://example.com/` and `https://example.com/hello` are matched.

-The matched URLs can be referenced in the Redirect To option, using `$0`, `$1` ... which is called back-referencing.
+The matched URLs can be referenced in the Redirect To option, using `$0`, `$1` ... which is called substitution.
 Check the details in [URL Pattern](#url-pattern) in this page.

 ### Redirect To

 The Redirect To option specifies the URL you want to redirect to from the URL matched with the Redirect From option.
-You can use the back-referencing using `$0`, `$1`, ... to dynamically generate the URL.
+You can use substitution using `$0`, `$1`, ... to dynamically generate the URL.
 Check the details in [URL Pattern](#url-pattern) in this page.

 For example, if you set `https://example.com/$1` in the Redirect To option, and the URL matched with the Redirect From option is `https://example.com/hello`, then the generated URL will be `https://example.com/hello`.